-- Our continuing work is focused on root causes in each RCB topic area (not just limited to EHR system functionality and usability issues - although that is important) - What is the problem and its source? - Why did it happen? - What will be done to prevent it from happening (now and in the future)? - Who (stakeholder(s)) might best address burden? - We have developed a White Paper: "Reducing Clinician Burden by Improving Electronic Health Record Usability and Support for Clinical Workflow", led by David Schlossman MD - We are seeking success stories specifically addressing burden reduction and burnout in provider organizations - We have evaluated burden related aspects of US Core Data for Interoperability (USCDI).
+- Our continuing work is focused on root causes in each RCB topic area (not just limited to EHR system functionality and usability issues - although that is important) - What is the problem and its source? - Why did it happen? - What will be done to prevent it from happening (now and in the future)? - Who (stakeholder(s)) might best address burden? - We have developed a White Paper: "Reducing Clinician Burden by Improving Electronic Health Record Usability and Support for Clinical Workflow", led by David Schlossman MD - We have evaluated burden related aspects of US Core Data for Interoperability (USCDI). - We have assessed burden related aspects of the International Patient Summary (IPS), promoted by ISO TC215, HL7, CEN TC215 and IHE. - We are seeking success stories specifically addressing burden reduction and burnout in provider organizations